CHAT WITH US

 • Taking care of aspects of your child’s life that he or she should be expected to do

 Parents of addicted adults can help their children by allowing them to take full responsibility for their actions.
-The consequences of addiction may be unpleasant, but experiencing them can give addicts the motivation to kick their habit for good.
-You should also realize that rescuing your child from their problems doesn’t help them.
-It may feel like the loving thing to do, but it sends them the message: “You’re not competent to deal with these problems on your own.”
+The consequences of addiction may be unpleasant, but experiencing them can give them the motivation they need.

-Enabling your addicted adult child keeps them dependent on you.
-To help them grow, encourage them to be independent!
-Here are some tips:
+To help them grow, encourage them to be independent:

 • Isolation